 AI Convention Europe and IoT & Mobility want to thank all the sponsors and partners that made the events possible: KappaData, UCL Louvain, Capgemini, SAP, timi, Ernst & Young, icity.brussels, Agoria, AI4Belgium, ercogener, Hitachi, bedigital.brussels, software.brussels, Semtech, digital.security.

-AI Convention Europe and IoT & Mobility will come back next year.
+AI Convention Europe and IoT & Mobility will come back next year in October 22, 2020.
 Don’t miss the next edition!

 For more information: ai-convention.com and iot-mobility.com